 General Long-Term Debt Account Group - This account group was established to account for all long-term debt of the District, which is offset by the amount available in the debt service fund and the amount to be provided in future years to complete retirement of the debt principal.
+It is also used to account for liabilities for compensated absences and early retirement incentives, which are to be paid from funds provided in future years.

 General Fixed Asset Account Group - This account group is used to account for property, plant, and equipment of the school district.
-The District does not maintain the information necessary to include this group in its combined financial statements.
+The District does not have the information necessary to include this group in its combined financial statements.